An object providing options for managing data from a data source.

 If this option is set to true, all data source values will be converted from their initial type into the data type of an axis.
 To specify the axis data type, use the argumentType or valueType option of the argumentAxis or valueAxis object respectively.
 If the axis data type is not specified explicitly, it will be determined automatically on the base of the first data source value.

-It is recommended that you set this option to true in order to prevent the chart from behaving incorrectly.
+It is recommended to set this option to true in order to prevent the chart from behaving incorrectly.
 However, since conversion between types affects performance, it is useful to set this option to false when you have a vast data source with values of the same type, with this type known beforehand.

-Specifies how to sort series points.
+Specifies how to sort the series points.

 A series point.